-Feature Name Description Initializing a virtual drive Initialize a virtual drive after completing the configuration process.
-Starting consistency check on a virtual drive Start a consistency check on a virtual drive.
-Deleting a virtual drive Delete virtual drives on a controller to reuse that space for new virtual drives.
-Physical Driv ve Operations Assign global hot spare Assign a global hot spare to replace a failed physical drive in a redundant array.
-Remove a global hot spare Remove a global hot spare and lists the drive in the Unconfigured Drives section.
-Assign a dedicated hot spare Assign a dedicated hot spare drives to provide protection to one or more specified drive groups on the controller Remove a dedicated hot spare Remove a dedicated hot space and lists the drive in the Unconfigured Drives section.
+Feature Name Description Description Erasing a virtual drive Overwritez user-accessible locations or deletes a virtual drive.
+Initializing a virtual drive Initializes a virtual drive after completing the configuration process.
+Starting consistency check on a virtual drive Starts a consistency check on a virtual drive.
+Deleting a virtual drive Deletes virtual drives on a controller to reuse that space for new virtual drives.
+Physical Driv ve Operations Assign global hot spare Assigns a global hot spare to replace a failed physical drive in a redundant array.
+Remove a global hot spare Removes a global hot spare and lists the drive in the Unconfigured Drives section.
+Assign a dedicated hot spare Assigns dedicated hot spare drives to provide protection to one or more specified drive groups on the controller Remove a dedicated hot spare Removes a dedicated hot space and lists the drive in the Unconfigured Drives section.
 Start and stop a locating drive Identifies a physical drive by making their LEDs blink.
 Making a drive online and offline Changes the state of a physical drive.
 Replacing a drive Replaces a failing or failed drive.
 Rebuilding a drive Automatically rebuilds the data onto a hot spare to prevent data loss if a drive fails.
-Prepare for removal Prepares a physical drive for removal by spining the drive into a power save mode.
+Prepare for removal Prepares a physical drive for removal by spinning the drive into a power save mode.
 Erasing a drive Erases data on non-SEDs (normal HDDs).
 Instant secure erase Erases data from encrypted drives.
-Converting an unconfigured bad drive to an unconfigured good drive Convert an unconfigured bad drive to an unconfigured good drive.
-Make an unconfigured good drive Changes the status of a JBOD drive to an Unconfigured Good drive.
+Converting an Unconfigured Bad drive to an Unconfigured Good drive Converts an Unconfigured Bad drive to an Unconfigured Good drive.
+Make an Unconfigured Good drive Changes the status of a JBOD drive to an Unconfigured Good drive.
 Make a JBOD and delete a JBOD Changes the status of an Unconfigured Good drive to a JBOD drive.
-Energy Pack Operations Auto Learn Calibration operation that the controller performs to determine the condition ofthe energy pack.
-Event Logs wing event logs Views event logs, which contain information about the act performance of the server and all of the controller cards a to the server.
+Energy Pack Operations Auto Learn Calibration operation that the controller performs to determine the condition of the energy pack.
+Even t Logs Viewing event logs Views event logs, which contain information about the activity and performance of the server and all of the controller cards that are attached to the server.